Thinking about relocating? Here's all the info you need to make your decision — and where to find it.

 To find an area’s property taxes, you can use an online calculator.

 HOA fees can be tricky.
-They may seem outrageous to former renters or those who lived in a neighborhood that didn’t have associations, explains Tracy Jones, a realtor with RE/MAX Oak Crest Realty in Elkhart, Indiana and Sarasota, Florida.
+They may seem outrageous to former renters or those who lived in a neighborhood that didn’t have associations, explains Tracy Jones, a realtor with RE/MAX Oak Crest Realty in Elkhart, IN and Sarasota, FL.
 “But these fees might include trash, cable, security, a gym, internet,” she says.
 “So, you might actually save money.”
 The takeaway?
 Research what’s included to decide if it’s worth it for you.

 3. “How diverse is the economy?”